latchbio/latch/docs/workflow_io.md

 	downloaded: True
 }
 ```
-While inputting FlyteFiles and FlyteDirectories does a good job mimicking normal filelike behavior, outputs require more fine grained manipulation.
-We recommend the following procedure for outputting data (having a single output directory).
+While inputting FlyteFiles and FlyteDirectories does a good job mimicking normal file like behavior, outputs require more fine grained manipulation.
+We recommend the following procedure for outputting data: ==don't love the flow here so played around with it==

 ```
 ...
 from pathlib import Path
 from typing import Tuple
-from flytekit.types.directory import FlyteDirectory from flytekit.types.file import FlyteFile
+from Flytekit.types.directory import FlyteDirectory from Flytekit.types.file import FlyteFile
 ...

 @small_Task